starknet-edu/starknetbook/src/ch02-12-foundry-forge.md

 - `tests/` is the location of your test files.
 - `Scarb.toml` is for project and **`snforge`** configurations.

-Ensure the casm code generation is active in the `Scarb.toml` file:
+Ensure the CASM code generation is active in the `Scarb.toml` file:

 ```shell
 # ...